tarrie/journal/README.md

 Figuring out the java bug was crazy hard just code monkeyd it trying all combo's and really combing through differences till i figured it out. no documentation.
 Good tho cuz i want verfication (atleast most of it in server) and don't want app sync really exposed except through subscriptions. this is prob the most work ive done in a while almost a break through

 remember goal is still to create a event first then upload photo to event, then according to user event is created.

+# 10/1/20
+Trying to create graphql endpoints to list events and edit events